 Have you ever made a hire, with a can’t miss candidate, that didn’t work out?

 Unfortunately this happens more than you think.
 If you’ve been a hiring manager for any length of time you’ve undoubtedly hired someone that didn’t work out.
-If you’re new to the hiring game, chances are you may make the same mistake.
-But you don’t have to.
+If you’re new to hiring, chances are you may make the same mistake.
+Why does this happen more often than we would like?

-Consider if you or your organization would have a ready response to the following questions:
+Would YOU have a ready response to the following?

-- What are the key accountabilities for this position?
+- What are the Key Accountabilities for the role?

-- What are the skills needed for superior performance on the job?
+- What are the behaviors, motivation, competencies and skills needed for superior performance on the job?

-- What position goals have you committed to achieving over the next year?
+- What goals have YOU committed to achieving over the next year?

-Job benchmarking identifies: Key accountabilities, skills needed for superior performance, competencies, behaviors and intrinsic motivators for performing the job.
+Job benchmarking identifies the Key Accountabilities needed for superior performance and the competencies, behaviors and intrinsic motivators for performing the job.

-Hiring and building quality teams is a critical skill needed for success in any management role.
-Isn’t it time to stop guessing?
+Hiring and building quality teams is a critical skill needed for success in any leadership role.
+Isn’t it time to stop guessing and let the job talk?

-Jim O’Hara is the President of Kellen James – Performance Solutions, an Advisory, Diagnostics and Search consultancy that helps companies hire more accurately, manage more effectively and grow more efficiently.
+Jim O’Hara is the President of Kellen James – Performance Advisors, an Advisory, Diagnostics and Talent Consultancy that helps organizations hire more accurately, lead more effectively and grow more efficiently.
+To learn more about the Job Benchmarking Process, connect with Jim on LinkedIn or firstname.lastname@example.org.